 Αλόννησος – Sporades

-•3 ROUSOUM – PATITIRI (my total time 0h28, includes only short stops for photography; +-58m, 0 laps): This is a variation of Walk 8 in /Keller2/, staring at the beach at Rousoum.
-Picking up the instructions from the beach it is easy to get up to the little headland.
-But you must be sure to discover the tiny steps right and subsequent narrow path just after the first few stair steps up.
-Do not turn at the little hut as the book seem to suggest, but instead continue ahead and rightish to get down to the sea cliffs themselves.
-Then round the headland counterclockwise by just walking on the pretty even cliffs (picture above) until there is a pronounced stony path up left to the returning path from the hut.
+•3 ROUSOUM – VOTSI (my total time 0h42; 92a 80d; net walking time 0h35; the total time includes a few extra minutes of investigation): This is a variation of Walk 8 in /Keller2/, picking up the walk at Rousoum beach, and lastly including a piece of Walk 9.
+Be sure to discover the tiny steps right and subsequent narrow path just after the first few steps up from the beach.
+Do not turn at the little hut as the book suggests, instead continue ahead and right(ish) to get down to the sea cliffs themselves.
+Then round the headland counterclockwise by just walking on the pretty even cliffs until there is a pronounced stony path up left back to hut.
 This is a great little addition to the walk as described in the book.

 • Good starting points: • Patitiri (the island’s port) – Many walks starts here and you can take the bus or walk up to the Chora • Chora – Many walks starts here

 • How to get there: • Excellent ferry/hydrofoil connections from the other islands in the Sporades • By ferry/hydrofoil from the mainland